 Canyonlands is a huge park that is divided in several areas: the Maze, the Rivers, the Needles and the Island in the Sky – the most popular area of the park due to its easy access.

 Top things to do: Grand View Point, Mesa Arch, Buck Canyon Overlook, Aztec Butte.

 After spending a few days in Moab, many travelers head south to Monument Valley, an amazing red-sand area along the Utah-Arizona that is known for its towering buttes.

 Monument Valley is one of the symbols of the American Southwest.
-It has been featured in countless movies, commercials and video clips.
 However, Monument Valley is NOT a national park, and it is not covered by the America the Beautiful Pass.
 If you want to drive along Monument Valley’s scenic loop and do some hiking, you will have to pay a $20 cash fee.

 Capitol Reef National Park

 The least visited of all Utah national parks, Capital Reef is a true treasure that stretches for over 60 miles along the red-rock backcountry.